-Miliaria rubra, also known as heat rash or prickly heat, is a common skin condition caused by the blockage of the sweat gland.
-Although this rash can be caused by fever, heat rash is more commonly seen in infants who are dressed too warmly (in the winter).
+Miliaria rubra, commonly known as heat rash or prickly heat, is a common skin condition caused by the blockage of sweat ducts that carry sweat from sweat glands to the skin surface.
+Although this rash can be caused by fever, heat rash is more commonly seen in infants who are dressed too warmly.

 Who's At Risk?

-Heat rash is common in over-bundled infants in the winter and those who have recently moved to a hot and humid climate.
+Heat rash is common in overbundled infants in the winter and those who have recently moved to a hot, humid climate.

 Signs & Symptoms

-Prevention and treatment of heat rash consist of controlling heat and humidity.
-Acetaminophen or ibuprofen can help to reduce fever.
-Remove any occlusive clothing, limit activity, and seek air conditioning or any cooler environment.
+Prevention and treatment of heat rash consists of controlling heat and humidity.
+If there is a fever associated with the heat rash, you can give the infant acetaminophen (Tylenol) or ibuprofen (Motrin, Advil) to help reduce fever.
+Remove any tight clothing, limit the baby’s activity, and seek air conditioning or any cooler environment.
 Cool compresses can also help with the discomfort.
-Most infants recover uneventfully within a matter of weeks.
-Young infants should not be given fluids other than breast-milk or formula unless instructed by the child’s doctor.
+The rash typically goes away on its own within weeks.
+Young infants should not be given fluids other than breast milk or formula unless instructed by a medical professional.

-If there are signs of bacterial skin infection related to the heat rash or otherwise, oral or topical antibiotics may be given.
+If there are signs of bacterial skin infection related to the heat rash or otherwise, topical antibiotics may be given.

 Dehydration may be treated with intravenous fluids, especially if there is vomiting.
 Heat stroke is treated by trying to quickly reduce the core temperature to normal.
 Immersion, evaporative, or invasive cooling techniques may be used in addition to rapid administration of intravenous fluids.

-Call your child’s doctor if he/she is scratching significantly.
+Seek medical care if your infant is scratching significantly.
 There are medications that can help relieve the itching and, thus, prevent infection.
 Infected areas may need antibiotics.
-Call your child’s doctor if the area develops pus, redness, crusting, swelling, or tenderness.
+Call the child’s medical professional if the area develops pus, redness, crusting, swelling, or tenderness.

 In cases of heat exhaustion, the skin will appear hot and flushed without any sweat.
-Your child may complain of dizziness, nausea, weakness, headache, confusion, or difficulty breathing.
-This can progress to heat stroke, so medical care should be obtained right away.
-Symptoms of heat stroke include a very high temperature, of 105°F or greater, decreased or loss of consciousness, or seizure.
+The baby may seem listless or have difficulty breathing.
+This can progress to heat stroke, so urgent medical care should be obtained right away.
+Symptoms of heat stroke include a very high temperature of 105°F (40.56°C) or greater, decreased or loss of consciousness, or seizure.

 Heat intolerance is recognized by a lack of sweating of the affected skin, irritable behavior, and a change in alertness.
 Call for emergency medical help if your infant shows one or more of the following symptoms:

 - Your baby is sweaty and restless, then suddenly lethargic and sleepy.
-If your baby is awake, he or she may seem sort of “glazed” and limp or go from flushed to pale.
+If your baby is awake, they may seem sort of limp or go from flushed to pale.

-- Your baby shows signs of dehydration: a dry mouth, no tears with crying, cracked lips, sunken eyes, or has less than 1 wet diaper every 6–8 hours.
+- Your baby shows signs of dehydration: a dry mouth, no tears with crying, cracked lips, sunken eyes, or has only 1 wet diaper every 6-8 hours.

 - A decreased desire or ability to feed.

-If you notice some combination of these signs, do everything you can to cool your baby off and have him or her seen by a doctor right away.
+If you notice some combination of these signs, do everything you can to cool off the baby and have them seen by a medical professional right away.

 - Get your child into the shade or into an air-conditioned space.